YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 where tls specifies the TLSID that is used to start the Source/Receiver Server, CAfile specifies the path to the root certification authority, cert specifies the the path to leaf-level certificate and key specifies the path to the private key file.

-Set the gtmcrypt_config environment variable to point to the path for the configuration file.
-The environment variable gtmtls_passwd_<tlsid> must specify an obfuscated version of the password for the client's private key.
+Set the ydb_crypt_config environment variable to point to the path for the configuration file.
+The environment variable ydb_tls_passwd_<tlsid> must specify an obfuscated version of the password for the client's private key.
 Use the maskpass utility provided with your YottaDB distribution to create an obfuscated password.

 Here is a sample configuration file: